nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 "Half-Baked Mode" essentially only runs the Damn Vulnerable Drone docker containers.
 Unlike "Full-Deploy Mode" you are not limited to only running "Half-Baked Mode" within a Kali Linux VM.
-However, "Half-Baked Mode" does not support wifi simulations and you will need to assume that you have an established foothold on the drone data-link connection.
+However, "Half-Baked Mode" does not support wifi simulations and you will need to assume that you have an established foothold on the drone data-link connection (via the 10.13.0.0/24 network)

 *Note: If you have already followed the "Full-Deploy Mode" installation instructions you can skip these steps.*
-*We assume initial access connectivity to the drone network."
+*We assume initial access connectivity to the drone network (10.13.0.0/24)."

 ### Clone the repository